-It is my pleasure to present the first Los Angeles Unified School District Audit Handbook for School Sites.
+It is my pleasure to present the 2006-2007 version of the Los Angeles Unified School District Audit Handbook for School Sites.
 The handbook was developed for the purpose of assisting school administrators and personnel through the annual independent audit process.
+This updated version has a new section that contains samples of frequently requested documents/reports.

-This external financial audit is mandated by California Education Code 41020.
+Annual external financial and compliance audits are mandated by California Education Code 41020 and Federal Office of Management and Budget (OMB) Circular No. A-133.
 The legislative intent of these audits is to encourage sound fiscal management practices among local educational agencies for the most efficient and effective use of public funds for the education of children by strengthening fiscal accountability at the district level.